ihreapotheken/IA-SDK-iOS/docs/Initialization.md

 * Validate your API key and fetch entitlements for modules.
 * Fetch remote configuration (your legal data, feature flags, remote colors etc.)
 * Present prerequisites screens (only if *prerequisitesOptions* is set):
-    *   **Onboarding (optional):** An introductory onboarding screen, shown only once.
+    *   **Onboarding:** An introductory onboarding screen, shown only once.
 Onboarding is optional, you can set *shouldRunOnboarding* to skip it.
-    *   **Legal Opt-In (mandatory):** The user must opt in to use the SDK.
+    *   **Legal Opt-In:** The user must opt in to use the SDK.
 This is presented first time and when version of some legal document changes.
 Legal screens are optional, you can set *shouldRunLegal* to skip it.
-    *   **Apofinder (mandatory):** SDK require a pharmacy to be set.
+    *   **Apofinder:** SDK require a pharmacy to be set.
 It cannot run without one.
 You can provide pharmacy in two ways:
         *   Manually provide a pharmacy identifier to the IA SDK before you call initialize, it will be fetched and validated as part of prerequisites.
         *   Let Prerequisites present **Apofinder**.
 This will allow user to select pharmacy from list or map.
 * Preload data, e.g. it will preload Cart so that it is available on all screens.